Say (All I Need): Chart performance

 Months before the single's official release, "Say (All I Need)" had already started appearing on the charts relying on downloads alone.
 Its first appearance was in November, (shortly after Dreaming Out Loud was released) on Billboards Hot Digital Songs, debuting at number seventy-five.
 It dropped out a few weeks after.
-The song reappeared on Billboard's Hot Digital Songs after its official release in the United Kingdom and peaked at number fifty-one.
 The song made its way up the UK charts and a few other European charts, after its official release.
 The song was released to radio in the US in the third week of June 2008.